 A personal workspace feed resembles a folder feed.
 Packages published to a personal workspace feed are workspace-specific resources, meaning they are kept separate and only available in the workspace they have been added to.
 A personal workspace comes with a dedicated feed by default.
 Packages added to a workspace feed are automatically deployed as processes in the context of that workspace.
 They are managed on the Folder Packages page (Personal Workspace context > Automations tab > Folder Packages).

 A custom NuGet feed or a local folder.

 Package versioning is configured in Studio when publishing a package to Orchestrator or other custom location.
 For details on the available versioning schemas, check the Studio article here.

-Release notes for a package version, as well as input or output parameters have to be configured in Studio in order to be accessible in Orchestrator.
-The first mentioned feature enables developers to keep track of changes between package versions, while the latter enable you to better integrate third-party tools.
+Release notes for a package version and input or output parameters have to be configured in Studio to be accessible in Orchestrator.
+The first mentioned feature enables developers to track changes between package versions, while the latter enables you to better integrate third-party tools.

 A package version can have the following statuses:

 - Active - it is currently deployed to a process or a modern folder;